 If you’re self-employed though, you’ll have to find a bank or financial institution in which to open your account.
 In general, you do not need a certain amount of money or a minimum balance in the account to qualify for an HSA.
 But, some administrators may be willing to waive fees in the event you maintain a minimum balance.

 Of course, when you are just starting out with your health savings account, an institution that offers a lower minimum balance can save you some money in fees.

-1. Make sure to find out about the fees you need to pay and determine if they can be waived.
+1. Learn about fees and see if they can be waived

 The main purpose of setting up an HSA is to have some assistance in covering your medical expenses either now or in the future.
 Any money left over in your account, as long as it is invested, can grow and earn interest.